 How can I report a hate crime, bias, discrimination or discriminatory harassment?

 If it is an emergency, dial 9-1-1 to be connected to the police.

 If you are a student who has experienced a discrimination-related incident and would like to report it, please call the Office of the Dean of Students at 541-346-3216.
-Faculty and staff should call the Office of Affirmative Action and Equal Opportunity at 541-346-3123.
+Faculty and staff should call the Office of Investigations and Civil Rights Compliance at 541-346-3123.
 Staff from these offices will offer support and begin to discuss next steps with callers.
 Students and employees who wish to discuss their reporting options confidentiality should contact one of the offices or services listed below:

 - Office of Crisis Intervention and Sexual Violence Support Services (Students/Confidential) at 541-346-8194

 - Ombuds Program (Students/Employees/Confidential) at 541-346-6400

 - University Health Center (Students/Confidential) at 541-346-2770

 - Office of Student Advocacy (Students/Confidential) at 541-346-3722

 - 24-hour Non-Emergency Incident Report Line (Students/Employees) at 541-346-5555